 With Bookbub, the goal is to increase sales ranking that will, in turn, result in real sales.

-While this result is never guaranteed, at least Bookbub have a track record of reasonable success.
+While this result is never guaranteed, at least Bookbub has a track record of reasonable success.

 Instead, why not do a KDP Select giveaway for free and get hundreds if not thousands of downloads?

-I have to say in conclusion that free ebooks have evolved over the last few years from being merely one promotional tool for self-publishing authors to becoming now, an industry where hopeful authors are being exploited.
+I have to say in conclusion that free ebooks have evolved over the last few years.

 My thinking for some time now has been that free ebooks are very profitable for Amazon.
 But for authors?
 I’m not so sure anymore.